UniversalDependencies/docs/_ga/dep/nmod.md

 nmod(mí, Aibreáin)
 ~~~

-Simple, non specific date string, should also be treated as nmod per the UD guidelines.
+A simple, non specific date string should also be treated as nmod per the UD guidelines.

 _sa bhliain <b>1975</b>_ `in the year <b>1975</b>'